ayhanarican/apiogenesis/README.md

 # apiogenesis
-An API builder from json schema!
+A Restful API builder from json schema!
 Using restify@8.3.3 and mongoose@5.5.11